Sixties City Index Page

 The 'celebrity boutique' concept was probably started by the mod RSG! presenter Cathy McGowan who originally wore BIBA clothes on the show but had her own range of boutique clothes by 1965.
 Pop singer Sandie Shaw opened her own boutique at 68 Wells Street, just off Oxford Street, in September 1967 which lasted until she married fashion designer Jeff banks (it is now Voltage TV but the round window is still there).

 Model Twiggy and singer Lulu were also heavily associated with clothes (and cosmetics) design and promotion, including their own 'fashion labels'.
-These were essentially marketing exercises for both the artist and whichever clothes manufacturer/designer was producing for them, although they did do some clothing design themselves.
+These were essentially marketing exercises for both the artist and whichever clothes manufacturer/designer was producing for them, although they did design some clothing themselves.

 Sandie later went on to run an up-market second hand clothes boutique.
 Lulu became the 'face' of Freeman's catalogue in the 1970s as the brand tried to incorporate a boutique atmosphere into their catalogue.